-Assessment cumulative effects
+Assessment of cumulative effects

 The proposed works are not anticipated to result in significant environmental effects.
 Due to the nature of the proposed works, no cumulative effects are anticipated with any other developments in the vicinity.
 Any future BEAR Scotland schemes will be programmed to take into account already-programmed works and as such, any cumulative effect will be limited.

-In addition, a search using North Lanarkshire Council Simple Search identified that there are no planning applications within 300 m of the scheme.
+In addition, a search using City of Edinburgh Council 'Simple Search' identified that there are no planning applications within 300 m of the scheme which will be under construction at the same time as the carriageway resurfacing scheme.
 Overall, it is unlikely that the proposed works will have a significant cumulative effect with any other future works in the area.